Notification according to Chapter 9, Section 10 of the Securities Markets Act of change in holdings in Enento Group’s shares

 |Asiakastieto Group Plc

-Börse aktuell - Live TickerVorsichtiger Wochenauftakt: US-Börsen im Minus -- ATX und DAX beenden Handelstag in Grün -- Asiens Börsen zum Handelsschluss uneinheitlich
+Börse aktuell - Live TickerFed-Zinsentscheid sorgt für Verkaufsdruck: ATX und DAX schließen tiefer -- Asiens Börsen letztlich im Minus

-Der österreichische Aktienmarkt stieg am ersten Tag der neuen Handelswoche nach mehrfachem Vorzeichenwechsel an.
-Der deutsche Aktienmarkt tendierte am Montag leicht in der Gewinnzone.
-Die Wall Street präsentiert sich schwächer.
-Die Aktienmärkte in Fernost zeigten am Montag unterschiedliche Tendenzen.
+Der heimische wie auch der deutsche Aktienmarkt schlossen am Donnerstag tiefrot.
+Die Wall Street muss im Donnerstagshandel erhebliche Abgaben verkraften.
+Die Börsen in China beendeten den Handel am Donnerstag mit Verlusten - in Tokio blieb der Handel wegen eines Feiertages geschlossen.